karthij15/Interview/README.md

 bac

 3. PreOrder traversal of a Binary Tree without recursion

-4. SQL  queries
-a table "product" with columns cost, category, and productname

-1. print productname from product having same cost
+4. print productname from product having same cost Note: SQL  queries (a table "product" with columns cost, category, and productname)
-2. print category from product having more than 3 items
+5. print category from product having more than 3 items Note: SQL  queries (a table "product" with columns cost, category, and productname)